Basket Setting vs. Prong Setting: Understanding the Differences

 The number of prongs plays a significant role in the security of the center stone.
 Here’s a breakdown:

-• 4-Prong Settings: Rings with 4-prong settings are popular choices for solitaire rings because of their clean and classic look.
+- 4-Prong Settings: Rings with 4-prong settings are popular choices for solitaire rings because of their clean and classic look.
 They offer good stability for the stone but can be slightly more susceptible to damage from snags or accidental bumps compared to 6-prong settings.
-However, the open design of a 4-prong setting allows for a greater amount of light to pass through the diamond (or other gemstone), maximizing its brilliance.
+However, the open design of a 4-prong setting allows for a greater amount of light to pass through the diamond or other gemstone, maximizing its brilliance.

-• 6-Prong Settings: Settings with 6 prongs provide superior security for the center stone, with three prongs on each side that grip the stone firmly.
+- 6-Prong Settings: Settings with 6 prongs provide superior security for the center stone, with three prongs on each side that grip the stone firmly.
 This makes them a good choice for active lifestyles or those concerned about accidental knocks.
 However, the additional prongs can slightly obscure the stone's brilliance compared to a 4-prong setting.

 Durability of Basket Settings

 Basket settings add an extra layer of protection for the center stone.
 The basket part of this ring style acts as a barrier, absorbing the force of any accidental bumps the ring might encounter.
 This is especially beneficial for softer gemstones that are more prone to chipping or scratching.
+When comparing durability across all setting styles, the basket setting falls comfortably in the middle.
+It does an excellent job of protecting the stone without detracting from its appearance.

 Matching Durability to Your Lifestyle